WorldWindEarth/wildfire/README.md

 ### Project Monitoring
 #### Budget Control
-The project is constrained by the Windows Azure monthly developer credits.
-The project manager must monitor the Azure account to ensure the usage limits are not exceeded.
+The project is constrained by the author's personal budget.
+Cloud-based IaaS services are paid for with personal finances.
+The project receives no financial support from external sources.

 #### Quality Control
 Defects will be recorded in project's [Issue Tracker](https://bitbucket.org/emxsys/wildfire-management-tool-web/issues), as will feature requests, proposals, and tasks.
 Tasks will be tagged with the milestone corresponding the the associated iteration/sprint.

-All [commits](https://bitbucket.org/emxsys/wildfire-management-tool-web/commits/all) should undergo peer review.
-The reviewing party should approve/disapprove the changes via the individual Commits review page.

 ## Annexes
 This project will follow the Rational Unified Process (RUP) for Small Projects process.